shafy/shafyy/content/post/thoughts-on-bluesky.md

 That's the reason why, if you look at today's landscape, there are no alternative Relays to the main one run by Bluesky Social, PBC.

 Bluesky Social, PBC could change ATProto so that it's possible for users to switch to a new Relay and still be able to interact with everybody else on other Relays.
 Doing this will, of course, complicate the Bluesky service, a point that is often made when comparing Bluesky to Mastodon.
 That it's much easier, because you don't need to care about servers, and you can search and find posts and users easily.
 Well yes, but that's because it's fucking centralized.
 There are certain inalienable trade-offs that come with decentralization, and Bluesky Social, PBC has decided to not make them but still pose as an open protocol.
-They cannot have their cake, and it it, too.
+They cannot have their cake, and eat it, too.

 Now, let's see why Bluesky Social, PBC does not have an incentive to create a truly open protocol.